-At the same time, Latin America’s economies have remained stubbornly dependent on commodities, much of the infrastructure is aging, and local financial resources seem insufficient to meet the growing demands for electricity, natural gas, roads, railways, water and other essential services.
+Still feeling the psychological, if not financial, effects of successive debt crises, Latin America’s infrastructure, built to a great degree using government debt financing in the 1950s to 1970s, shows its age.
+Local financial resources seem insufficient to meet the growing demands for electricity, natural gas, roads, railways, ports, water and other essential services.

-The authors in this practice guide have looked at a wide range of countries and infrastructure issues, ranging from oil and gas in Mexico and Brazil to transportation in Peru and Colombia.
-A full array of the nuts and bolts concerns are addressed: law and regulation, financial transaction types, corruption and compliance, dispute resolution, and innovatory ways to identify and structure financing for infrastructure.
+The authors in this practice guide have looked at a wide range of countries and infrastructure issues, ranging from oil and gas in Mexico and Brazil to transportation in Peru and Argentina.
+A full array of the nuts and bolts concerns are addressed: law and regulation, financial transaction types, corruption and compliance, dispute resolution, the roles for development banks, and innovatory ways to identify and structure financing for infrastructure.